crimeraaa/crimeraaa.github.io/_posts/2023-05-31-vscode_shortcuts.md

 Note: For parameters enclosed in angled brackets, i.e. `<name>`, replace both the word and the brackets with your input.

-Do note that some of these commands also apply for the terminal in general!
+Do note that many of these commands also apply for the terminal or keyboard in general.

 > This doesn't really go anywhere, but it's super helpful:
 >
 > `CTRL + K + V` previews Markdown files!
 >
-> ...do make sure `CTRL` isn't held by the time you press `V` though, otherwise it's considered a Chord.
+> ...do make sure `CTRL` isn't held by the time you press `V` though.
+> This is because `CTRL + K` is a "chord" which expects another key afterwards.

 ## Basic Commands